chenylk/stock-analysis/README.md

 # Stock-Analysis

 ## Overview
 * In this project, I analyzed the script speed for a VBA code by refactoring an earlier solution.
-This code is being used to help determine the best performing stocks over the last couple of years.
+This code is being used to help determine the best performing stocks, from a list of 12, over the last couple of years.

 ## Results